Daniel Muñoz (archer)

 Daniel Muñoz Perez (born 22 March 1989) is a Colombian archer competing in compound events.
 He won the bronze medal in the men's individual compound event at the 2019 Pan American Games held in Lima, Peru.
 He also won the gold medal in the men's individual compound event at the 2022 Bolivarian Games held in Valledupar, Colombia.

 Career

-He won the bronze medal in the men's team compound event at the 2017 World Archery Championships held in Mexico City, Mexico.
+Muñoz won the bronze medal in the men's team compound event at the 2017 World Archery Championships held in Mexico City, Mexico.

 Muñoz and Sara López won the gold medal in the mixed team compound event at 2022 World Games held in Birmingham, United States.
 Muñoz also competed in the men's individual compound event.